tineman/fractal_viewer/README.md

 ### Usage

 1) Please install SDL2 and add it to your PATH.
-If you are having trouble adding SDL to your PATH, include '-I/Library/Frameworks/SDL.framework/Headers -framework SDL2' to line 2 of the makefile.
+If you are having trouble adding SDL to your PATH, include `-I/Library/Frameworks/SDL.framework/Headers -framework SDL2` to line 2 of the makefile.

-2) cd to the directory this file is in and run 'make'.
-If this doesn't work, try specifying 'make -f makefile'
+2) cd to the directory this file is in and run `make`.
+If this doesn't work, try specifying `make -f makefile`

 3) Customise the palette and framerate in helper.h

 ### Notes

 Generating a gif requires a bit of time.
-Uncomment line 244 in 'main.c' to see the encoder progress frame-by-frame.
+Uncomment line 244 in `main.c` to see the encoder progress frame-by-frame.
 In addition, this is a personal project, so it is somewhat unstable.
 A lot of input is not sanitised.
 All software is released to the public domain as is.